Upper Back Strength Training Will Help Prevent Spinal Injury

 In a previous article, I talked about the importance of strengthening you’re lower back to both improve your performance on the track and prevent serious injuries (seeing how back injuries are among the most common injuries for motocross athletes).

-I’ve since been asked by a few readers about strengthening the upper back – is it important, what does increasing it do, and which specific workouts are best?
+I’ve since been asked by a few readers about strengthening the upper back – is it important, what does increasing strength do, and which specific workouts are best?

 Yes, you do need to focus on strengthening your upper back, too.
 It’s just as important as your lower back and shoulder strength.
 And just like its lower relative, your upper back not only helps you to balance and maintain control on your bike, it is also prone to injury.